damek/damek.github.io/index.md

         - As of April 2025, no LLM can complete the proof.

-Please use [my email](mailto:damek@wharton.upenn.edu) sparingly for correspondence related to research questions, teaching, or other professional inquiries.
+Please use [my email](mailto:damek@wharton.upenn.edu) sparingly for correspondence related to consulting, research questions, teaching, or other professional inquiries.

 ## Publications